-1694 Birthday of French author François Marie Arouet, better known as Voltaire (1694-1778) whose satirical novel "Candide" served as source material for the 1956 Leonard Bernstein/Lillian Hellman/Dorothy Parker musical.
+1694 Birthday of French author François Marie Arouet, better known as Voltaire (1694-1778) whose satirical novel Candide serves as source material for the 1956 Leonard Bernstein/Lillian Hellman/Dorothy Parker musical.

-1934 With words and music by Cole Porter, Anything Goes opens tonight at the Alvin Theatre.
-The cast includes Ethel Merman, William Gaxton and Victor Moore in this one year-plus run.
+1934 With words and music by Cole Porter, Anything Goes opens at the Alvin Theatre.
+The cast includes Ethel Merman, William Gaxton, and Victor Moore in the one year-plus run.
 The book, about cabaret singer Reno Sweeney and Public Enemy No. 13 chasing around a France-bound ocean liner, is provided by Guy Bolton, P.G.
-Wodehouse, Howard Lindsay and Russel Crouse.
+Wodehouse, Howard Lindsay, and Russel Crouse.
 Songs include "I Get a Kick Out of You" and "Blow, Gabriel, Blow."

 1944 George S. Kaufman directs his own script of The Late George Apley, based on the Pulitzer-winning novel by John P. Marquand.
 Leo G. Carroll plays the title character, and the production runs 384 performances at the Lyceum Theatre.